UHS students serve a little pie to teachers as part of competition

 Toni Porter is appointed VP of Marketing & Development at JAG-K. Join us in welcoming her to enhance student support and community engagement.

-Three people hold a large ceremonial check in front of a JAG-K backdrop.
+Three people holding a large ceremonial check at a JAG-K event backdrop

 By Ryah Klima March 16, 2026